-Purpose and Use by This table collects recent data relating to defined benefit Ofgem (DB) pension scheme, obtained from pension scheme accounts and updated valuations.
-This information provides a view of scheme investment and funding strategies. a view of scheme investment and funding scrategies.
-The table collects information on actual pension contributions made by the scheme sponsors to repair the deficit; estimated movements in assets, liabilities and Instructions for membership data.
-All data must be entered in nominal prices each year.
-Completion An data must be entered in nominal prices each year.
-Data is to be provided on the total DB scheme for which the licensee is a sponsoring employer.
-Section A Pensionable payments information Section A rensionable payments information Enter pensionable pay information before any reduction for salary sacrifice, the salary sacrifice element of pensionable pay (ie the amount of salary sacrificed by employees in exchange for an increase in the employer pension contribution equivalent to the gross employee pension contribution) and employee and employer contribution data applicable to the licensee, rather than for the total DB scheme as a whole.
-Section B Pension deficit information Insert the total scheme deficit repair payments (cash), and the attribution of actual deficit repair payments between business units, (inserting each business unit's name) by sponsoring employers of the scheme.
+Dumpered and the bur This table collects we such data valating to defined here fit Purpose and Use by This table collects recent data relating to defined benefit Ofgem (DB) pension scheme, obtained from pension scheme accounts and updated valuations.
+This information provides a view of scheme investment and funding strategies.
+The table collects information on actual pension contributions made by the scheme sponsors to repair the deficit; estimated movements in assets, liabilities and membership data.
+Instructions for All data must be entered in nominal prices each year.
+Completion An data must be entered in nominal prices each year. compiction Data is to be survided on the total DD schemes for which Data is to be provided on the total DB scheme for which the licensee is a sponsoring employer.
+Section A Pensionable payments information Enter pensionable pay information before any reduction for salary sacrifice, the salary sacrifice element of pensionable pay (ie the amount of salary sacrificed by employees in exchange for an increase in the employer pension contribution equivalent to the gross employee pension contribution) and employee and employer contribution data applicable to the licensee, rather than for the total DB scheme as a whole. for the total DD scheme as a whole.
+Section B Pension deficit information Insert the total scheme deficit repair payments (cash), and the attribution of actual deficit repair payments between business units, (inserting each business unit's name) by sponsoring employers of the scheme. name, by sponsoring employers of the scheme.
+1

-Section C Pension hedging and contingent asset costs directly paid by licensee: Insert details of each attribution between business units of contingent asset costs and other hedging instruments, where a proportion is paid directly by the licensee.
+Section C Pension hedging and contingent asset costs directly paid by licensee: t Insert details of each attribution between business units of contingent asset costs and other hedging instruments, where a proportion is paid directly by the licensee.
 Section D Scheme Membership Enter membership details for the scheme, by membership type and average age.
-This should be the licensee's best estimate of membership based on the latest available information from the scheme administration database or the latest available pension scheme accounts.
-Section E Scheme deficit information Enter net investment income received - being the income received on scheme assets, net of investment management fees (where it is deducted from investment income).
-Enter the change in market value of investments, which is the change in the market value of a scheme's investments over a period of time, where the approach used to assess the market value of an asset is the same as the approach used for the purposes of a triennial valuation.
-Enter the amount of investment management expenses In column B, enter either "A", "B" or "C" to indicate whether this asset is generally assumed by the scheme to be 'return-seeking' assets', 'low -risk' assets and scheme assets specifically designed to match a proportion of the scheme liabilities, respectively.
-In column E, provide the value of scheme assets in £m by class.
+This should be the licensee's best estimate of membership based on the latest available information from the scheme administration database or the latest available pension scheme accounts. - - - - - - - - - - - - - - - - - - - Section E Scheme deficit information Enter net investment income received - being the income received on scheme assets, net of investment management fees (where it is deducted from investment ncome).
+Enter the change in market value of nvestments, which is the change in the market value of a scheme's investments over a period of time, where the approach used to assess the market value of an asset is the same as the approach used for the purposes of a criennial valuation.
+Enter the amount of investment management expenses 4 4 5 4 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 In column B, enter either "A", "B" or "C" to indicate whether this asset is generally assumed by the scheme to be 'return-seeking' assets', 'low -risk' assets and scheme assets specifically designed to match a proportion of the scheme liabilities, respectively.
+In column E, provide the value of scheme assets in Em by class.
 The value should be fair value at the 31 March of the Regulatory reporting year under review.
-In section E, insert the value of scheme liabilities as at the 31 March, which should be sourced from an updated valuation (used for internal purposes), co- terminus regulatory accounts, returns to the pension protection fund or best estimate.
+In section E, insert the value of scheme liabilities as at the 31 March, which should be sourced from an updated valuation (used for internal purposes), co-terminus regulatory accounts, returns to the pension protection fund or best estimate.
 The basis should be explained in the commentary.
 Enter the scheme's deficit funding for the Regulatory reporting year on a cash basis for the whole scheme.
-Insert the value of pension related severance costs paid in the Regulatory reporting year by the scheme as a whole.